Glennbyron/leftright/README.md

 pip install pandas scikit-learn

-Open a terminal and navigate to the directory where the script is located.
-Then run the script using the following command:

-Eample: C:\Users\gbyron\source\repos\leftright

-python train_model.py

-This will execute the script and you should see output indicating the progress of the model training and evaluation.

 # Machine Learning Model Training and Evaluation

 This repository contains a Python script that trains and evaluates a machine learning model using the RandomForestClassifier from the scikit-learn library.